notmandatory/stevemyers.github.io/content/2020-03-14-rockpro64-pt1/index.md

 Lunar New Year and the COVID-19 epidemic in China the remaining parts were delayed until just last week.
 I have to commend the Pine64 support team for doing their best in a difficult situation.

-For the actually hardware assembly I recommend checking out the [RockPro64 wiki page](https://wiki.pine64.org/index.php/ROCKPro64) and in particular the [NAS Case page](https://wiki.pine64.org/index.php/ROCKPro64#The_NAS_Case_for_the_ROCKPro64).
+For hardware assembly instructions I used the [RockPro64 wiki page](https://wiki.pine64.org/index.php/ROCKPro64) and in particular the [NAS Case page](https://wiki.pine64.org/index.php/ROCKPro64#The_NAS_Case_for_the_ROCKPro64).
 I found the youtube video ["PINE64 ROCKPro64 NAS Case Getting Started"](https://youtu.be/_UeeklKo0Og) from ameriDroid very helpful.